Biomedical Sciences, MA

-- Two letters of recommendation: Two letters of recommendation appropriate for a professional school application.
-Referees may include professors, academic advisors, employment supervisors or others familiar with students' preparation for graduate study.
+- One letter of recommendation: One letter of recommendation appropriate for a professional school application.
+Referees may include professors, academic advisors, employment supervisors or others familiar with student's preparation for graduate study.

-- Official GRE, MCAT, PCAT or DAT score: Official score in one of the graduate admissions tests that is no more than three years old.
+- Official GRE, MCAT, DAT, OAT or PCAT, score: Official score in one of the graduate admissions tests that is no more than three years old.

 New students must consult with the graduate program director and pre-health advisor upon admission to the graduate program.
 Each year’s course schedule is drawn from a suite of approved courses for the program.
 Students should consult the pre-health professions advisor to determine the optimum set of courses to advance their professional school preparation.

 Applicants to the MA Biomedical Sciences program must hold a baccalaureate degree with a minimum cumulative GPA of 2.8, a preliminary MCAT/PCAT/DAT/OAT or GRE score, and must have completed the academic requirements described below.
 Applications without a submitted standardized test score may be reviewed and admitted under the discretion of the review committee.
 Please do not hesitate to contact your graduate admission counselor with any questions.